ubmit/.dotfiles/README.md

 rm -r tmpdotfiles
 ```

 Note that the `main` branch is meant to be used with macOS.
-The `--branch` flag should be changed to either `wsl` or `linux` if you aren't using it.
+The `--branch` flag should be changed to either `wsl` or `manjaro` if you aren't using it.

 ## :runner: Getting Started